 Vendor Management represents a significant opportunity for Language Service Providers (LSPs) and end buyers of localisation services alike, but how best to take advantage of that opportunity?
 The problem is not as simple as it first appears.

-It has long been recognized that only a small fraction of the cost of localization consists of payments to individual freelance translators, but before rushing to “cut out the middlemen”, we need to consider the value that LSPs can add.
-It is also incumbent on the wise buyer to acknowledge the hidden costs of going directly to the source.
+It has long been recognised that only a small fraction of the cost of localisation consists of payments to individual freelance translators, but before rushing to “cut out the middlemen”, we need to consider the value that LSPs can add.
+It is also incumbent on wise buyers to acknowledge the hidden costs of going directly to the source.
 Let’s look at a few typical examples.

 Other hidden costs (even for MLVs)

 Localisation demand is spread over multiple languages, and the obvious fact that translators typically focus on only one or two language pairs complicates the vendor management process.
 For MLVs, that demand also spans a number of subject areas or domains.

 The larger and more diverse this network of freelancers becomes, the more distant and detached the decision making becomes from the actual outcome – translated material that meets the business purpose for which it was intended.
 And unlike most commercial transactions, a buyer of translation is uniquely unqualified to judge the value of the acquisition.

 This means that where translation quality is critical, additional quality assurance steps must be added to the vendor management processes, either in parallel or “at the end”, neither of which are particularly cost-effective.
 One way or another, this involves a second (possibly separate) “supply chain”.